 It's Time For Nonpartisan Leadership to Run State Elections

-Editor's Note: This piece by Larry Diamond, Kevin Johnson, and Miles Rapoport originally published on The Hill, and in accordance with The Hill's policy has only been partially cross-posted on IVN with permission from the author.
+Editor's Note: This piece by Larry Diamond, Kevin Johnson, and Miles Rapoport originally published on The Hill, and has been republished with permission from the authors.

 Two secretaries of state were honored recently by the Bipartisan Policy Center in Washington.
 Maggie Toulouse Oliver, New Mexico’s Democratic secretary of state, and Kyle Ardoin, Louisiana’s Republican secretary of state, received the organization’s prestigious Patriot Award on behalf of all U.S election officials, in recognition of their public service during the 2020 elections.